yoshihikosuzuki/kmer-profile/README.md

                         icon. ['svg']
   -d, --debug_mode      Run a Dash server in a debug mode.
 ```

+After running this, open `http://localhost:8050` (port number can be changed with the option `-p`) in a browser.

 **[NOTE]**
 To use `DOWNLOAD HTML` buttons in the app, you might need to disable your browser's cache (only of the appr's tab).
 To do this, e.g. in Chrome, go to `Developer Tool` → `Network` tab → `Disable cache` checkbox and keep the Developer Tool open while using the viewer.